The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • You’re more likely to wear sunscreen daily.
 Cooler months often come with better SPF habits because we’re layering up anyway, and less sweating means better staying power.

 • Stronger ingredients are safer to use.
 Fall and winter allow you to gradually introduce active ingredients like retinoids and vitamin C without the extra sun sensitivity risk.
-As long as you go slow and moisturize well, they can work wonders.
+They can work wonders if you go slow and moisturise well.

 So, this season is all about being gentle yet consistent, and you’ll start seeing real results over the next few months.